 The Skyscraper Museum is located in lower Manhattan's Battery Park City at 39 Battery Place.
 Museum hours are 12-6 PM, Wednesday-Sunday.

 General admission is $5, $2.50 for students and seniors, children under 12 are free.
-Free for members of the military, police, fire departments, veterans and for visitors who are disabled and their caregivers.
-The Skyscraper Museum participates in the Culture Pass, offering free admission to NYC library cardholders.
+Free for members of the military, police, fire departments, and veterans.

 here for directions to the Museum.